nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - <a href="javascript: void(0)">Text in blue</a> are links which you can click on to jump to the relevant section.
 - `Text with background` are commands or file names which are used for CoordiMate.
+- <kbd>Text in buttons</kbd> are keys that you press on your keyboard.

 ---